Countries mandate COVID tests for China travellers

 UNITED STATES

-aged two and older will require a negative result from a test no
+two and older will require a negative result from a test no more

 citizens should reconsider travel to China, Hong Kong and Macau.